 With the economy’s stubborn refusal to rebound causing more and more people to find ways to tighten the belt, you may have noticed that even people who scoffed at coupon-cutting a just few years ago have now joined the army of consumers handing over these clippings in order to save money at the register.
-And while most of us will peruse the Sunday paper for coupons that can save us on the items we buy regularly, and some will even go so far as to look online for these valuable printouts, there is a small segment of the population that has taken couponing from a pleasurable pastime (who doesn’t like to watch the money come off their bill when they hand over those coupons?) to an intense occupation.
+And while most of us will peruse the Sunday paper for coupons that can save us on the items we buy regularly, and some will even go so far as to look online for these valuable printouts, there is a small segment of the population that has taken couponing from a pleasurable pastime (who doesn’t like to watch the money come off their bill when they hand over those coupons) to an intense occupation and are turning to sites like Raise for even more savings.
 If you’ve been looking into the world of extreme couponing and you’re keen to try your hand at a sport that could result in shopping trips where you pay next to nothing, here are a few ways to get in on the craze.